 As for Lisa, she’s in a tough situation.
 I’m not confident that dental insurance—if by some miracle she could get it now—would be that helpful.
 The problem is that typically you must wait six months to a year before certain procedures are covered.
 Her condition could be excluded completely as preexisting.
 Then there’s a maximum annual benefit of $1,000 to $1,500.
 And the annual premium on most individual dental plans?
 Typically half of the annual benefit.
 I’m not sure if any portion of her $15,000 dilemma would be considered cosmetic, but I hope not because most dental insurance does not cover cosmetic procedures.

 I am excited because I have good news for Lisa and the Madison family—something I hope all of my readers will also consider seriously: Dental Savings Plans.
-These plans are not insurance, don’t work like insurance and do not carry the downside of most dental insurance.
+These plans are not insurance, do not work like insurance, and do not carry the downside of most dental insurance.

-Dental Savings Plans are membership plans, similar to the way I am a member of Costco, where I pay an annual fee, which gives me full privileges at Costco warehouse clubs for the year.
-I just show my card to enjoy highly discounted prices on the things I need.
+Dental Savings Plans are membership plans.
+They’re easy to understand if you think about Costco or Sam’s Club or any other such club.
+You pay an annual fee, which gives you full privileges at Costco warehouse clubs for the year.
+You walk in, show your card to enjoy highly discounted prices on the things you need.
 That’s how a Dental Savings Plan works.
-You sign up with a plan your dentist accepts, pay your membership fee, get your card, and enjoy highly discounted dental services and procedures.
+You sign up with a plan your dentist accepts (be sure to call your dentist’s office to verify they do accept the Dental Savings Plan you are considering), pay your membership fee, get your card, then show it at every appointment and enjoy highly discounted dental services and procedures.

 The cost of a Dental Savings Plan varies but basically, an individual pays around $120 per year, and families pay around $170 per year—yes, for the entire family.